 Friendships – I have tight beautiful incredibly supportive friendships – we see each other through it all, are each others cheerleaders, consolers, playmates & business-besties.
 Life is so much easier and more rich when you have a high quality squad.
 My #1 piece of life advice is to find your people and cultivate deep relationships with them.
 It takes work to find them, vet them (be VERY discerning!), and then build and maintain deep relationships with them, but the return on investment is life-changing.

 Although health & beauty start from the inside, you definitely have to take good care of the outside too.
 I do as many natural things as possible.
 I’ve never had botox, fillers or plastic surgery.
 I’m not opposed to any of that stuff, I just haven’t felt the need for it – yet.
-I am going to be doing Sculptra on my smile lines for the first time at the end of this year.
+In November I did Sculptra on my smile lines for the first time and plan to do my neck and chest this spring.